microsoft/powerbi-powershell/src/Modules/Admin/Commands.Admin/help/Add-PowerBIEncryptionKey.md

 ```

 ## DESCRIPTION
 Associates an encryption key for Power BI workspaces that is assigned to a premium capacity.
+Make sure to grant wrap and unwrap key permissions for Power BI service in the Azure Key Vault.
+Currently supports adding up to one tenant key.
 Before you run this command, make sure you log in using Connect-PowerBIServiceAccount.
 This cmdlet requires the calling user to be a tenant administrator of the Power BI service.

 ## EXAMPLES

 ### Example 1
 ```
-PS C:\> Add-PowerBIEncryptionKey -Name 'Contoso Sales' -KeyVaultKeyUri 'https://contoso-vault2.vault.azure.net' -Default -Activate
+PS C:\> Add-PowerBIEncryptionKey -Name 'Contoso Sales' -KeyVaultKeyUri 'https://contoso-vault2.vault.azure.net/keys/ContosoKeyVault/b2ab4ba1c7b341eea5ecaaa2wb54c4d2'
 ```

 ## PARAMETERS